 Apple has since gone along the minimalist route with an all-black apple shape.

 Logo design in the 90s was fun and over-the-top, yet meaningful and authentic to the brands being represented.
-Bright colors and bold typography reigned supreme throughout the decade, differing from the more minimalist logo design trends today.
+To recreate the 90s aesthetic for your brand, use some combination of the following:

 Though funkier than most logos we see now, logos of the 90s stayed true to their brands (and the times).
 They’ll always have a place in our hearts!